Johns Hopkins All Children's Hospital Stem Cell & Bone Marrow Transplant

 Stem Cell and Bone Marrow Transplant

-Stem cell and bone marrow transplant (BMT) are lifesaving therapies for blood cancers and other disorders.
+Bone marrow transplant (BMT) is a lifesaving therapy for blood cancers and other disorders.
 Learn about our pediatric BMT program in Florida.

 When your child comes to Johns Hopkins All Children’s Hospital for a bone marrow transplant, you can expect:

-• Expert team: We specialize in using BMT to treat leukemia, lymphoma and other blood disorders.
+We specialize in using BMT to treat leukemia, lymphoma, inborn errors of immunity, inborn errors of metabolism, hemoglobinopathies and bone marrow failure disorders.
 Our hematologists, oncologists, transplant nurses and transplant coordinator develop a customized care plan for your child.
+Meet the team

-• High volume, high success rates: We average about 45 bone marrow transplants per year.
+We average about 40 bone marrow transplants per year.
 These treatments make cancer recovery possible for many of our young patients.
 Our team has also pioneered approaches that help lower risks of infection and other post-transplant complications.

 Types of Stem Cell and Bone Marrow Transplants We Offer